5 min read · The beginner explainer · Last updated 14 May 2026

 If you can describe what you want, you can build a skill.
 The first one takes about 15 minutes.

-We walk through building a real one in a separate tutorial post, and in Module 4 of the full course.
+We walk you through building a real one in a separate tutorial post.
+Module 4 of the full course runs the same flow with more context.

 When you do not need a skill